emilytwines/cayman/_new-media/2020-10-27-new-media-self-portrait.md

 <!--- more --->

-Prior to the performance dates, guests planning to attend will be asked to fill out a form with details about someone for whom they care deeply, providing a short story (200 word or less) that represents why their person is special to them, as well as a bust/head shot of the person.
+Prior to the performance dates, guests planning to attend will be asked to fill out a form with details about someone for whom they care deeply, providing a short story (200 words or less) that represents why their person is special to them, as well as a bust/head shot of the person.

 Then in preparation for the showing, I will draw 18x24" charcoal portaits of these submitted photos.
 On the back of each one, I will hand-write the story provided by the guest.